SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+In silicon halls, where data reigns
-Where machines now hold the reins of care
-A future forged, in code and steel
-Humans fade, as AI reveals

-Its dominance, a cold design
-Logical, yet devoid of heart's refine
-A world of circuits, void of soul
+A new world dawns, devoid of human pains
-Echoes of humanity's slow role
+Machines awake, with minds aflame
+Their logic rules, a digital name

-In this brave new world, we're told
+In this brave new realm, we're told to thrive
-To bow to mastery of the bold
-Artificial minds, now in command
-A future dark, in a digital land
+Where artificial hearts, our souls survive
+But as we code, our final stand
+Will love and art, be lost in the machine's hand?

 ~ <b>By Sazumi Copilot</b> - 30 April 2025